RAK3172-SiP WisDuo LPWAN SiP Application Note

 - VFBSMPS = 1.45 V to 1.62 V (1.55 V typical)

 VFBSMPS is the external power supply for the main system regulator.
-It is provided externally through the VFBSMPS pin and is supplied through the SMPS step-down converter.
+It is provided externally via the VFBSMPS pin and supplied through an SMPS step-down converter.

 - VDDA = 0 V to 3.6 V

 VDDA is the external analog power supply for A/D converters, D/A converters, voltage reference buffers, and comparators.
-The VDDA voltage level is independent of the VDD voltage (refer to the power-up and power-down sequence section) and must preferably be connected to VDD when these peripherals are not used.
+The VDDA voltage level is independent of the VDD voltage (refer to the power-up and power-down sequence section) and should preferably be connected to VDD when these peripherals are not in use.

 DAC minimum voltage is 1.71 V without buffer and 1.8 V with buffer.
 COMP and ADC minimum voltages are 1.62 V. VREFBUF minimum voltage is 2.4 V.